P-Moulik/RFID-based-automatic-Toll-Gate-System/README.md

-The Aurdino Code for this project is given below:
+The Aurdino Uno Code for this project is given below:

  * https://srituhobby.com
  */